nicklockwood/SwiftFormat/Rules.md

 Option | Description
 --- | ---
-`--wraparguments` | Wrap all arguments: "before-first", "after-first", "preserve" (default) `--wrapparameters` | Wrap function parameters: "before-first", "after-first", "preserve" (defaults to --wrapArguments value) `--wrapcollections` | Wrap array/dict: "before-first", "after-first", "preserve" (default) `--closingparen` | Closing paren position: "balanced" (default) or "same-line"
+`--wraparguments` | Wrap all arguments: "before-first", "after-first", "preserve" `--wrapparameters` | Wrap func params: "before-first", "after-first", "preserve" `--wrapcollections` | Wrap array/dict: "before-first", "after-first", "preserve" `--closingparen` | Closing paren position: "balanced" (default) or "same-line"

 <details>
 <summary>Examples</summary>

 **NOTE:** For backwards compatibility with previous versions, if no value is provided for `--wrapparameters`, the value for `--wraparguments` will be used.
 `--wraparguments before-first`

 ```diff